 “Over the holiday or at other times when families gather, the Surgeon General encourages Americans to talk about, and to write down, the health problems that seem to run in their family.
 Learning about their family’s health history may help ensure a longer, healthier future together.”

 Different insurance companies negotiate different rates with different networks.
 Middlemen called pharmacy benefits managers (PBM) similarly control drug prices.
 Cash pricing is something else altogether.

 So it made me laugh to listen to two physicians—who I think are stars in the conversation about REAL healthcare reform—banter about trying to order a meal at McDonald’s…

 I’m all about high-value, evidence-based healthcare.

-So I love this video by Andrew Lazris, MD, and Erik Rifkin, PhD.
-They use the visual of 1000 women sitting in a theater to illustrate why screening mammograms are not the life savers many women think they are.
+And because October is Breast Cancer Awareness month (Think Pink?
+Think Twice!), I want to share this video by Andrew Lazris, MD, and Erik Rifkin, PhD.
+They use the visual of 1000 women sitting in a theater to illustrate why screening mammograms probably won’t save your life.